Find the constraint.

 Businesses that mainly need paid traffic rather than follow-up repair

-Large CRM replatforming projects with no immediate leakage diagnosis
+Large CRM replatforming projects with no immediate constraint diagnosis

 Automation for its own sake without a real buyer-path problem to solve